LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 ##### Analysis

 - Third-party claim against Roffman for contribution & indemnification is proper
-  - Roffman & Bank were allegedly joint tortfeasers on Lehman’s claim arising from Roffman’s fraud & Bank’s negligence
+  - Roffman & Bank were allegedly joint tortfeasers on Lehman’s claim arising from Roffman’s fraud & Bank’s negligence.
-  - Even though Lehman only sought to stop the sale of his property, and not money damages, he might have been awarded damages, so FDIC could implead against that possibility
+  - Even though Lehman only sought to stop the sale of his property, and not money damages, he might have been awarded damages, so FDIC could implead against that possibility.
-- Rule 18(a) then permitted FDIC to assert any other claim it had against Roffman (provided there is jurisdiction)
+- Rule 18(a) then permitted FDIC to assert any other claim it had against Roffman (provided there is jurisdiction).

 ### Third-Party Defendant's Claims and Defenses: Rule 14(a)(2)